 Waste generation in the processing technologies that is hazardous (chemicals, industrial sludge, packaging waste, containers for various substances, etc.).

 The waste management procedures will strictly follow the requirements of the Law on waste management FBiH and the applicable bylaws as well as WB Environmental, Health and Safety Guidelines (EHSG).
 Waste collection and disposal pathways and sites will be identified for all major waste types expected from maintenance activities.
 All waste will be collected and disposed properly by licensed collectors.
 No open burning of wastes/removed vegetation on or off site shall be allowed.
+Since it is expected that organic waste from the agro-chain logistic facilities (cold storage facilities and markets) could be major challenge during the operational stages if there are no existing waste disposal sites available, it is recommended that such disposal sites will be designed with adequate waste and wastewater treatment infrastructure.

 b) Soil pollution, degradation and erosion